bedita/docs/source/endpoints/request_response.rst

     - **special core** properties available for all object types, with some specific meaning and usage:

         * ``"status"`` may have only ``on``, ``draft`` or ``off`` as values; it representes an editorial status, depending on client application settings objects with status ``draft`` and ``off`` may not be visible
-        * ``"uname"`` is the object unique name, a modifiable unique identifier of every object inside a project, represented by an URL-friendly string that may be derived from the ``"title"`` or from other properties; upon creation a ``uname`` is automatically created and when a client applications request to create or modifiy this property the actual value may be changed by the system to avoid conflicts with an existing identical ``uname``
+        * ``"uname"`` is the object unique name, a modifiable unique identifier of every object inside a project, represented by an URL-friendly string that may be derived from the ``"title"`` or from other properties; upon creation a ``uname`` is automatically created and when a client application requests to create or modifiy this property the actual value may be changed by the system to avoid conflicts with an existing identical ``uname``
         * ``"extra"`` is a special property where an application may put arbitrary data, use it as you wish... we don't wanna know :)

  * ``"meta"`` is for resource metadata, or properties that are not directly changeable by a client application, like: